 In 2017, I found it pretty hard to keep up with these; mainly my side project: Pineapple Supply Co.

 However, I did learn that it’s okay to go slow on a side-project.
+While I didn’t add much content, the content I did add, like the be a pineapple quote post, is dominating.
 I’m not setting any intention to create new pineapple photo collections each week or release new products for the pineapple shop constantly.
 Planning out my year, I should be able to commit to a regular schedule though.
 I’d like to see me add something new at least once a month and provide more value to the awesome people that have supported through the Lifetime Access Membership.

 I decided to ditch one idea recently, but a new interest popped up at the end of September 2017.
 I love neon colours, signs, and light.
 I quickly popped up a site called Neon Pictures at https://neon.pictures.
 Easy enough, huh.
 I’ve seen a huge trend in what I’m simply calling “Neon Photography” and want to learn more.
 As I learn, I want to share that knowledge with others interested in it too.
 It’s something that I’ll update as I have spare moments with content and inspiration.
 This is the first time I’m even mentioning it publically.
 It’s not really much of anything yet.